How to Grow Bluebells

 How and Where to Plant Bluebells

-Bluebells are a woodland plant, which means the ideal growing conditions are those which they would enjoy in a woodland.
-Bluebells grow and flower well in part sun and part shade conditions, in soil which is moist and which does not dry out during the summer.
+For Bluebells to grow well, replicate their woodland conditions.
+This means part sun and part shade conditions, in soil which is moist and does not dry out during the summer.

 Bluebells can be planted in the spring as ready plants, called "in the green."
-These garden ready plants should be planted at a depth so the soil is similar to when they were growing in the ground.
-In practical terms that means all the white parts of the stem are buried underground.
-Planting in the green is the easist way to establish Bluebells.
+These garden-ready plants should be planted at a depth so that the soil is similar to when they were growing in the ground.
+The soil should cover all the white parts of the stem underground.
+Planting in the green is the easiest way to establish Bluebells.

-Bluebells planted as bulbs in the Autumn should be around 10cms deep, pointed end uppermost This will be about 3 times the depth of the bulb and it is important to water well after planting.
+Bluebells planted in the Autumn are bulbs and should be around 10cms deep, pointed end uppermost.
+This will be about 3 times the depth of the bulb and it is important to water well after planting.
 (How to plant spring bulbs.)
 A mulch, ideally of leaf mould, will help retain moisture.

 Bluebells Are Good Source of Nectar